Ville-Eurometropole-Strasbourg/image_compare/README.md

 - 3rd column: URL of the stream*
 - 4th column: name of the layer in the stream*
 - 5th column: URL to metadata of the layer
+- 6th column: "1" if the WMS legend must be displayed (with any other value, the legend won't be displayed)

 The last two lines of json files specifies the number of data streams that will be displayed in the left and right images.